I’m something of a gear snob.

 Final Thoughts

-Invest according to your needs and budget.
-And if you're not sure, the Radial ProDI is the no-brainer starting point.
+Invest based on your needs and budget.
+But if you’re not sure where to start, the Radial ProDI is the easy, no-nonsense choice.
+Buy it once, use it forever.

 Affiliate Disclosure Reminder: This article contains affiliate links.
 If you buy something through one, we may earn a commission.
-It helps us keep Sonic Odyssey running (and keeps Gianni the intern stocked with string cheese).
+It helps us keep Sonic Odyssey running (and keeps Gianni the intern stocked with string cheese and kombucha).